 Falabella Logo

 Since the Falabella logo is used primarily as a store sign, it contains the brand name.
 The only unusual detail is the dot at the end of the word.
 It was added not to follow the grammar rules but to show that the chain’s department stores have everything you need.
-In the context of the emblem, the punctuation mark represents completeness, stability, the absolute.
+In the context of the emblem, the punctuation mark represents completeness, stability, and the absolute.

 Font and Colors